-10. PAYMENT VOUCHER [SEC 31(3)(G)]
+10. Payment Voucher [Sec 31(3)(g)]

-When a recipient, is a registered person, who is liable to pay tax under reverse charge mechanism as per Sec 9(3) or Sec 9(4) of CGST Act than such recipient is required to issue a payment voucher to the supplier at the time of making payment to such supplier for the supply of goods or services.
+When a recipient is a registered person, who is liable to pay tax under reverse charge mechanism as per Sec 9(3) or Sec 9(4), then such recipient is required to issue a payment voucher to the supplier at the time of making payment to such supplier for the supply of goods or services.

-As per Rule 52 of CGST Rules, payment voucher should contain following information:
+As per rule 52 of CGST Rules, payment voucher should contain following information: